Logiqx/gps-details/docs/devices/garmin/activities/walking-2024-05-27/README.md

 Running / Hiking:

 - Speed is heavily filtered / smoothed.
-- Positional is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).
+- Positional data is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).

 Stand Up Paddling:

-- Speed is filtered / smoothed, but not as much as running or hiking.
+- Speed is heavily filtered / smoothed, but not as much as running or hiking.
 - Positional data exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).

 Cycling / Other: